agda/agda-stdlib/paper/paper.md

 language that serves both as a traditional programming language and as an interactive theorem prover (ITP).
-In other words, its type system is expressive enough to formulate complex formal requirements as types, and its compiler allows users to interactively build terms and check that they satisfy these requirements.
+In other words, its type system is expressive enough to formulate complex formal requirements on programs as types, and its compiler allows users to interactively build terms and check that they satisfy these requirements.
 Through the Curry-Howard lens [@DBLP:journals/cacm/Wadler15], these types and terms can be seen respectively as theorem statements and proofs.